Bybit Card Review 2026

 - Currency conversion happens when you load crypto and spend fiat - check the spread

-- Inactivity fees may apply if you do not use the card for extended periods
+- Inactivity fees may apply if the card is not used for extended periods

-- Replacement card fees if you lose or damage your card
+- Replacement card fees if the card is lost or damaged

-- Expedited shipping fees if you want faster card delivery
+- Expedited shipping fees for faster card delivery

 - Some merchants may code transactions differently, triggering unexpected fees

-The conversion spread is the sneakiest cost.
-When you load crypto and spend in fiat, the exchange rate applied often includes a 0.5-2% markup over the market rate.
-This is not listed as a fee anywhere, but it effectively reduces the value of every dollar you spend.
+The conversion spread is the least visible cost.
+When loading crypto and spending in fiat, the exchange rate applied often includes a 0.5-2% markup over the market rate.
+This is not listed as a fee anywhere, but it effectively reduces the value of every dollar spent.
 Over a year of regular use, this spread can add up to more than all the explicit fees combined.
-Check your transaction history to see what rate was applied versus the market rate at the time.
+Check the transaction history to see what rate was applied versus the market rate at the time.

 - Load with stablecoins to avoid crypto-to-fiat conversion volatility